saucelabs/sauce-togo/CONTRIBUTING.md

 generated images.
 To run Sauce To Go, please refer to the instructions described on the [README](./README.md).
 Be sure to use the same tags you used to generate the Docker images.

+You run some sample [tests](sauce-grid/src/test/java/com/saucelabs/grid/e2e/SampleTests.java) to verify your changes.

 ### Debugging and running Sauce Grid outside Docker

 Please check the comments in the [Main](./sauce-grid/src/main/java/com/saucelabs/grid/Main.java)